GENI-NSF/geni-tools/README-omni.txt

    `listkeys`, `listmykeys`, `listimages`, and `nicknames` honor the `-o` option to save results to a file, and `--tostdout` to instead to to STDOUT. (#371)
+ * Add `listprojects` to list your projects, and `listprojectmembers` to list the members of a project and their role in the project and email address. (#495)

 New in v2.5.2:
  * Update the OpenSSL version used in the Windows package to 1.0.1g,